tigrouind/WL1-Editor/README.md

 Tips :
 - Red items are boss enemies sets.
 - Yellow items are related to treasure rooms.
-Warps that lead to a sector with a treasure key or a skull door should always use the related treasure enemy set.
-This will automatically open skull door and remove key if treasure has already been collected.
-- Green :
+- Green items :
-  - Skull already open (no need to use coins)
+  - Exit skull already open (no need to use coins)
-  - Guragura with coin sequence
+  - Guragura with coin sequence (as in 1st level ending)
-  - Pouncer that follow player
+  - Pouncer that follows player (will try go right, then down, then up)

+### Treasure rooms

+Treasure rooms have their own dedicated warps (one for each treasure, 15 in total).
+These warps are used during the transition between treasure totals screen and treasure room.
+Press <kbd>T</kbd> when treasure room is loaded to load the related treasure warp.

+Warps that lead to an area with a key (or a skull) must use the enemy set with the letter corresponding to that treasure.
+Eg: if a warp leads to an area where there is a key for treasure J, an enemy set with the letter J must be used.
+When such a warp is loaded, if the treasure has already been collected, the game will automatically open the skull and remove the key.

 ## Overworld / world maps
 - Open <kbd>View</kbd> > <kbd>Overworld</kbd>